Pickering’s 2025 Budget

 3. The City’s Municipal Contribution Agreement with Ontario Lottery Gaming Corporation, in which it receives revenues for hosting the Pickering Casino Resort.

 Since Pickering Casino Resort opened in July 2021, OLG has issued non-tax gaming revenue payments, totaling $42,429,023, to the City of Pickering for hosting the facility, as part of its Municipal Contribution Agreement with Ontario Lottery Gaming Corporation (OLG).
-Pickering also shares a portion of this revenue with the Region of Durham(External link)(External link).
+Pickering also shares a portion of this revenue with the Region of Durham(External link).

 Casino revenues have been used and/or are planned to be used for both Current and Capital Budget items like: